 Distance Education Courses provide busy individuals - with work, family, and other responsibilities - the opportunity to pursue their education in a way that suit their busy lifestyles.
 Below you will find the types of courses Delaware Tech offers and the skills and technology requirements necessary to participate in distance courses.
-We invite you to explore your options and then discuss with your Academic Advisor which is best for you!
+We invite you to explore your options and then discuss with your Program Advisor which is best for you!

 Primary Course Classifications: